Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: From Anomaly Detection to Lifelong Anomaly Detection

 \end{itemize}

-These drawbacks make current anomaly detection models rather simplistic in comparison to sophisticated human-level intelligence.
-Intuitively, humans are exposed to different aspects of reality, building up skills incrementally throughout their lifespan, and improving their general knowledge base, which has several connections and similarities.
-Introducing similar capabilities in models should allow to provide a more sophisticated behavior that translates into more reliable and accurate predictions \cite{kudithipudi2022biological}.
+These drawbacks make current anomaly detection models rather simplistic in comparison to sophisticated human-level intelligence {when faced with complexities and challenges brought by lifelong anomaly detection scenarios} {\textbf{(RQ1)}}.
+Intuitively, humans are exposed to different aspects of reality, building up skills incrementally throughout their lifespan and improving their general knowledge base.
+Introducing similar capabilities in models should allow {them} to provide a more sophisticated behavior that translates into more reliable and accurate predictions \cite{kudithipudi2022biological} {\textbf{(RQ2)}}.

 In practical terms, by leveraging discoveries in biology, neuroscience, and computer science, lifelong learning enables the possibility of incorporating comprehensive knowledge in models.
 Examples include the adoption of task similarity, curriculum learning, yielding positive forward and backward transfer across different tasks, as already demonstrated in image classification \cite{chaudhry2018efficient}, object detection \cite{PARISI201954} and reinforcement learning problems \cite{abel2018policy}.